cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Manufacturer: Aegis Dynamics

-Description: The Stalker P-107 is a compact, semi-automatic pistol favored for its reliability and stealth capabilities.
+Description: The Stalker P-107 is a compact, semi-automatic pistol favoured for its reliability and stealth capabilities.
 Featuring an integrated silencer and a recoil reduction system, it is ideal for covert operations and close-quarters engagements.
 Its lightweight design and advanced targeting optics make it a popular choice among